Oluwatodimu/book-catalogue/DISCUSSION.md

 4. **Docker Compose for Service Management:** The client service is containerized using Docker and managed with Docker Compose.
 This enables easy service running.

+5. **Unit Tests:** Added unit tests to cover the integration of the backend service using the jax rs client.

+6. **Centralized exception handling**.

 ---

 ### Backend (Management Service)